 Neil Sedaka was top of his game at the turn of the ’60s with songs like “Happy Birthday Sweet Sixteen“, “Calendar Girl” and “Breaking Up Is Hard To Do“.
 His brief reign as a chart-topper was cut short by the British Invasion, often attributed only to The Beatles but in U.S. Herman’s Hermits sold more records than The Beatles in 1964!

-In a few weeks he’d recorded his comeback album Solitaire with help from Eric Stewart, Graham Gouldman, Lol Creme and Kevin Godley.
+In a few weeks he had recorded his comeback album Solitaire with help from Eric Stewart, Graham Gouldman, Lol Creme and Kevin Godley.

-Because of Amarillo’s success, Tony Christie also recorded the title song, “Solitaire“, but his label MCA wouldn’t use it as a follow-up . . . but Neil Sedaka put out his own “Solitaire” (recorded at Strawberry with 10cc!) to promote his comeback album bringing him back again.
+On the back of Amarillo’s success, Tony Christie also recorded the title song, “Solitaire“, but his label MCA wouldn’t use it as a follow-up . . . but Neil Sedaka recorded his own “Solitaire” at Strawberry with 10cc on his comeback album, a song which propelled him back in the limelight again.

 One of the well-known tracks was: “Love Will Keep Us Together“:-

 The Captain and Tennille version was a No.1 on Billboard chart and biggest U.S. hit of ’75 winning the Grammy for Record of the Year.

 POST NOTE . . .

 Post-punks Joy Division began recording at Strawberry Studios in 1979.
 Aware that Neil Sedaka recorded his song “Love Will Keep Us Together” at Strawberry just a few years earlier, when the musical landscape was far less cynical, lead singer and songwriter Ian Curtis who was having an affair at the time that prompted his wife to file for divorce, subverted Sedaka’s message and its title in their hit song “Love Will Tear Us Apart“: